 Peaceful Green and Gray

-Fresh, cool and vibrant, green conveys a vibe of health, growth and wellbeing.
-That makes it perfect for the bedroom, where helps to soothe and relax you.
+Fresh, cool, and vibrant, green conveys a vibe of health, growth, and wellbeing.
+That makes it a perfect color for the bedroom where it helps to soothe and relax you.
 When green works its magic in a space that is otherwise gray and white, the result is tranquil and yet sophisticated.
 When the green comes in the form of a dramatic wallpapered accent wall, it’s even better.Continue to 4 of 10 below.

 04 of 10

-Gray and white is classic, clean and peaceful.
+Gray and white are classic, clean, and peaceful.
 If not done carefully, however, it can be a bit monotonous.
-The romantic bedroom shown here, designed by AM Dolce Vita, shows how to keep a very subtle palette out of the doldrums: add plenty of pattern.
-The strong – yet not overpowering – patterns on the bench, drapes and area rug keep the eye moving throughout the space, and add the necessary interest to a monochromatic color scheme.Continue to 5 of 10 below.
+If you want to make things a bit more playful you can add plenty of patterns.
+Strong – yet not overpowering – patterns on drapes and area rugs will keep the eye moving throughout the space, and add the necessary interest to a monochromatic color scheme.Continue to 5 of 10 below.

 05 of 10

 Gray and Blue With a Touch of Whimsy